Electrospinning: Medical

+Composite printing was explored by incorporating lignosulfonate into cellulose acetate, creating antibacterial properties.

 Cosmetic

 Electrospun nanomaterials have been employed to control their delivery so they can work within skin to improve its appearance.
 Electrospinning is an alternative to traditional nanoemulsions and nanoliposomes.

 Pharmaceutical manufacturing

 The continuous manner and the effective drying effect enable the integration of electrospinning into continuous pharmaceutical manufacturing systems.
 The synthesized liquid drug can be quickly turned into an electrospun solid product processable for tableting and other dosage forms.

 Composites

 Ultra-fine electrospun fibers show clear potential for the manufacture of long fiber composite materials.

 Application is limited by difficulties in making sufficient quantities of fiber to make substantial large scale articles in a reasonable time scale.
 For this reason medical applications requiring relatively small amounts of fiber are a popular area of application for electrospun fiber reinforced materials.

 Electrospinning is being investigated as a source of cost-effective, easy to manufacture wound dressings, medical implants, and scaffolds for the production of artificial human tissues.
 These scaffolds fulfill a similar purpose as the extracellular matrix in natural tissue.
 Biodegradable polymers, such as polycaprolactone and polysaccharides, are typically used for this purpose.
 These fibers may then be coated with collagen to promote cell attachment, although collagen has successfully been spun directly into membranes.

+Transmission electron micrograph of electrospun poly(vinyl alcohol) nanofibers loaded with iron oxide nanoparticles.
+These nanoparticles can be used for the adsorption of water contaminants.